bluebirz/dotfiles/README.md

 - `brew-install` to install packages via homebrew
 - `brew-uninstall` to uninstall packages
 - `zsh` to install `zsh`
+- `sketchybar-init` to install and start sketchybar service
+- `sketchybar-restart` to restart sketchybar service
 - `ohmyzsh` to install `oh-my-zsh`
 - `stow` to make symlinks for all folders
 - `unstow` to delete all symlinks